monatemedia/laravel11-react-inertia/README.md

 ### Run Migrations

-24. Execute `php artisan migrate` to run migrate to run migrations or `php artisan migrate:refresh` to refresh migrations.
+24. Execute `php artisan migrate` to run migrate to run migrations or `php artisan migrate:refresh` to refresh migrations and reset the application.
 25. The terminal should confirm that the migrations have been run

 ### Create Symbolic Link to Subdomain